 (6) In this section —

-sufficient knowledge of this Act means a full understanding of the duties and obligations imposed by this Act on dealers, yard managers and salespersons, but only so far as the Commissioner considers that those duties and obligations are relevant to the category of licence applied for;
+sufficient knowledge of this Act means a full understanding of the duties and obligations imposed by this Act on dealers, yard managers and salespersons, but only so far as those duties and obligations are relevant to the category of licence applied for;

-sufficient resources means sufficient material and financial resources available to the person or persons to enable the requirements of this Act to be complied with, but only so far as the Commissioner considers that those requirements are relevant to the category of licence applied for.
+sufficient resources means sufficient material and financial resources available to the person or persons to enable the requirements of this Act to be complied with, but only so far as those requirements are relevant to the category of licence applied for.

 [Section 15 amended: No. 56 of 1995 s.
 37; No. 4 of 2002 s.
 6; No. 58 of 2010 s.
-50.]
+50; No. 7 of 2022 s.
+36.]

 16. Yard manager’s licence, application for and grant of